 The world is still amid the COVID-19 global pandemic with no clear end in sight.
 This means that most people are still stuck inside for the foreseeable future.
-When you’re stuck indoors, it can be quite tempting to just slouch on the couch for hours on end.
+When you’re stuck indoors, it can be tempting to recline on the couch for hours.
 However, there are plenty of ways to stay active and healthy indoors at home or here at Delaware Court!

-For older adults, just fifteen minutes of gentle exercise can significantly improve their health.
 Research shows that physical activity can boost mood, extend years onto your life, help you maintain or lose weight, reduce the impact of some illnesses, and enhance motor skills tenfold.
-That’s why we put a focus on keeping our residents active in our facility.
+Just fifteen minutes of gentle exercise for older adults can significantly improve their health.
+That’s why we focus on keeping our residents active in our facility.

 There are more ways to stay active indoors than you may think!
 Consider these exercises to add to your quarantine regime: